Miracle Man: Powers and abilities

 The Miracle Man is a master hypnotist, able to mesmerize others with his glance and then, induce wild hallucinations onto anyone he wishes.
 He can cast a variety of illusions to make those under his influence would see, hear, touch, and even taste or smell their effects.
 Later, he developed the ability to rearrange various forms of matter by thought.
-But, these powers were lost, thanks to the Defenders.
+These powers were lost, thanks to the Defenders.